 Redman syndrome is an infusion-related reaction associated with rapid intravenous infusion of vancomycin.
 Symptoms include flushing, pruritus, and an erythematous rash on the face, neck, and upper torso.
-Signs of red man syndrome often appear 4 to 10 minutes after starting or shortly after the completion of an infusion.
+Signs of red man syndrome often appear 4 to 10 minutes after starting or shortly after completing an infusion.
 The incidence of red man syndrome varies between 3.7% and 47% in patients.
 However, there is a direct correlation between the increased incidence of red man syndrome with faster rates of vancomycin administration.
 Rapid infusion of vancomycin can lead to angioedema and hypotension, which accompany red man syndrome.
-Reports show the most severe forms of this reaction frequently occur in children and patients younger than the age of 40.
-Prolonging the infusion time is the primary management strategy used to mitigate red man syndrome.
+Reports show that the most severe forms of this reaction frequently occur in children and patients younger than age 40.
+Therefore, prolonging the infusion time is the primary management strategy used to mitigate red man syndrome.
 Nevertheless, premedication with antihistamines, such as diphenhydramine or hydroxyzine, can be useful in preventing the occurrence of red man syndrome.

 Gastrointestinal adverse effects, such as abdominal pain and nausea, are commonly seen with oral vancomycin.
-Dysgeusia or distorted sense of taste is a common adverse effect unique to vancomycin oral solution.
+In addition, dysgeusia or distorted sense of taste is a common adverse effect unique to vancomycin oral solution.
 Patients should seek medical attention if these adverse effects are severe and bothersome.
 Note that many of these adverse effects are temporary.